 Communicating with your customers

-It can be tricky to notify your customers that you’re opening your own store, because you’re technically taking business away from your current marketplace — and as we’ve mentioned, this can go against certain marketplace policies.
+It can be tricky to notify your marketplace customers that you’re opening your own store.
+This is because you’re kinda taking business away from the marketplace.

-However, if you’ve built a mailing list or you’ve grown your social media following over time, you’re in a good position.
+However, if you’ve built an email marketing list and/or grown your social media following, you’ll be in a good position.

-To make the transition from marketplace to store smooth and seamless, you’ll want to let your customers know what’s going on before the switch.
+To make the transition from marketplace to store smooth and seamless, send notifications to customers about what’s going on before the switch.